 This course is a broad introductory survey of the central developments in the history of science, open to first and higher level students whatever their fields, and may be an introduction to further study in the history of science.
 It examines the most revolutionary figures from the Greeks to the Contemporary period.
-The work of each of these had such a profound influence upon their own era and upon subsequent times that students in the humanities will find this Courses at the 2000 level are open to all students, even first-year students, unless otherwise noted.
+The work of each of these had such a profound influence upon their own era and upon subsequent times that students in the humanities will find this course clarifies the nature of science and its cultural importance.
+Students in the sciences will recognize that their contributions have been permanently woven into the fabric we call science.
+In uncovering the sources and character of each of these transformations in the theory and practice of science, the course will challenge conventional views about the nature and place of science.

+Courses at the 2000 level are open to all students, even first-year students, unless otherwise noted.
 Courses at the 3000 and 4000 series are available to students in their second year or above.